Worcester Prep students at every grade level participate in learning and service activities on and off campus.

 THE MUSICAL MALLARDS An after-school singing and dancing troupe for boys and girls in grades 3-6,the Musical Mallards perform around the community and in local parades in Berlin and Ocean City.

-WORTH THE CARBS An annual bread sale teaches second graders aboutscience, social studies, mathematics, and philanthropy.
+WORTH THE CARBS An annual bread sale teaches third graders aboutscience, social studies, mathematics, and philanthropy.
 The month-long project operates like a small business, with students filling every role from chef to cashier.
 Second graders research ingredients, bake the bread, create advertising posters, and sell their tasty work in their “classroom café” to other students and facul ty.
 The young entrepreneurs then donate the proceeds to Atlantic General Hospital.

 WORTH THE TRIP For more than 40 years, Worcester Prep eighth graders have learned and grown through an annual overnight trip to Echo Hill Outdoor School.
 Located on Maryland’s Chesapeake Bay, Echo Hill is an outdoor learning lab – 300 acres of forests, meadow, marshland, and beaches.
 Students hone their outdoor skills, learn about the environment and wildlife, participate in team building exercises, and return to civilization with enhanced confidence and self-esteem.